leon-vv/Record/Readme.md

 Record
 ============================

 This package provides a `Record` datatype for the Idris language.
 A record is a list of keys with a corresponding value.
 Thanks to the powerful type system of Idris it's possible to express a record type directly and write very general functions using it.
-For some inspiration check out my Event, FerryJS and Sql modules.
+For some inspiration check out the [Event](https://github.com/leon-vv/Event), [FerryJS](https://github.com/leon-vv/FerryJS) and [Sql](https://github.com/leon-vv/Sql) modules.

 Usage
 -----------------------------